JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 UMQ_final(a,e) = **0.00**

 ### 2 Ender (Self) - psychological healing

+Context: This act of love and acceptance provided a psychological breakthrough for Ender, reconnecting him with his love for Valentine and offering emotional release.

 - ΔOS = +0.20 (Breakthrough in the game, emotional release, connection to Valentine)
 - VSA(Ender) = 0.60